kubernetes-sigs/sig-windows-tools/guides/calico.md

 >  **Note** To find your version of kubernetes run the following command:
 > `kubeadm version`

-The `$CALICO_VERSION` version in the above code section refers to the image of <a href="https://hub.docker.com/r/sigwindowstools/calico-node/tags" target="_blank">sigwindowstools/calico-node</a>, not the official version of Calico.
-Suggest modifying after querying rather than directly applying the `$CALICO_VERSION` value. `KUBE_PROXY_VERSION`-like modification method。
+The `$CALICO_VERSION` version in the above code section refers to the image of <a href="https://hub.docker.com/r/sigwindowstools/calico-node/tags" target="_blank">sigwindowstools/calico-node</a>, which may trail behind the versions released by Calico as these images are built and published on a best effort.

 ## Verifying your installation for Calico
 >  **Note:** Remember to check if you have the calico cni installed on your Windows node ("C:\Program Files\containerd\cni\").
 If you do not have it, follow this tutorial to install it: https://projectcalico.docs.tigera.io/getting-started/windows-calico/kubernetes/standard#install-calico-and-kubernetes-on-windows-nodes